 Belgium has produced the greatest number of European foreign fighters per capita in Iraq and Syria.
 In April 2015, Belgian newspaper Le Soir quoted one analyst saying that two Belgian foreign fighters were traveling to Iraq and Syria each week.
 A U.N. delegation in October 2015 estimated the number of Belgian foreign fighters at 500, though government officials speaking in November 2015 claimed that the figure was around 470.
 In September 2016, one expert put the high-end estimate of Belgian foreign fighters at more than 614 people.
 As of mid-2016, more than 30 people returning from the conflict zone have been tried or convicted on terrorism-related charges.
 (Sources: Le Soir, Le Soir, Economist, Express.be, Le Vif, Soufan Group, Pieter van Ostayen, Deutsche Welle, La Libre)

 Belgian officials believe that 413 Belgians left to fight in Syria in 2015 and 2016.
-As of February 2018, authorities believed one-third of those 413 were dead, one-third remained in the Middle East, and one-third had returned to Belgium.
 The government reported no foreign fighters leaving Belgium in 2017.
-(Sources: Wall Street Journal, Deutsche Welle)
+In February 2018, authorities believed one-third of those 413 were dead, one-third remained in the Middle East, and one-third had returned to Belgium.
+In February 2020, estimates maintained that 125 Belgian fighters have returned home.
+(Sources: Wall Street Journal, Deutsche Welle, Foreign Policy Research Institute)

 Major Extremist and Terrorist Incidents